McColl's: Morrisons takeover

 On 30 May 2022, the Competition and Markets Authority (CMA) announced it was launching an investigation into Morrison's acquisition of McColl's due to competition concerns, ordering Morrison's to run McColl's as a separate company while the investigation is being carried out.

 On 13 July 2022, the CMA announced it had launched a formal investigation into Morrison's acquisition of McColl's.
-On 15 July 2022, Morrison's announced it had agreed to rescue McColl's pension scheme following the acquisition.
+On 15 July 2022, Morrisons announced it had agreed to rescue McColl's pension scheme following the acquisition.

-On 9 September 2022, the CMA announced it had largely cleared Morrison's acquisition of McColl's, raising concerns in 35 local areas where both brands would face reduced competition if the takeover went ahead as planned.
+On 9 September 2022, the CMA announced it had largely cleared Morrisons acquisition of McColl's, raising concerns in 35 local areas where both brands would face reduced competition if the takeover went ahead as planned.
 Morrisons was then given five days to offer proposals to the CMA to address the concerns identified.
 On 23 September 2022, Morrisons said it was offering to divest the overlapping convenience stores to ease the CMA's concerns, which the CMA said it would accept.

-On 10 October 2022, Morrisons announced it planned to sell 28 McColl's stores (26 stores in England, 1 store in Scotland and 1 store in Wales) to a purchaser or purchasers approved by the CMA due to competition concerns.
+On 10 October 2022, Morrisons announced it planned to sell 28 McColl's stores (26 stores in England, one store in Scotland and one store in Wales) to a purchaser or purchasers approved by the CMA due to competition concerns.
 The CMA said it was consulting on the proposals for selling the stores.

 On 27 October 2022, the CMA announced it would not be escalating its investigation and had cleared Morrisons' acquisition of McColl's, accepting Morrisons' plan to sell 28 McColl's stores.

 On 1 November 2022, Morrisons announced it would close 132 loss-making McColl's stores (putting 1,300 jobs at risk) over the remainder of the year, and convert the remaining McColl's stores into Morrisons Daily stores within the next two to three years, bringing the number of Morrisons Daily stores to more than 1,000.
-Morrison's convenience, online and wholesale director Joseph Sutton will take charge of McColl's from McColl's interim CEO Karen Bird and CFO Giles David.
-Affected employees will be offered jobs in other local Morrisons stores or other parts of the Morrisons business.
+Morrison's convenience, online and wholesale director Joseph Sutton would take charge of McColl's from McColl's interim CEO Karen Bird and CFO Giles David.
+Affected employees would be offered jobs in other local Morrisons stores or other parts of the Morrisons business.

+In September 2024, the final McColl's stores were converted to Morrisons Daily, ending the chain.